 How can I prepare my child for SATs?

-For active parents, there are plenty of textbooks and online resources such (see the link below) that enable parents to actively support the learning of their children:
+Additionally, there are plenty of textbooks and online resources (see the link below) that enable parents to actively support the learning of their children: